 The Lean SDLC model focuses on software efficiency and quick delivery of the final result.
-This system development model includes aspects of the Agile Model to reduce software waste and cost.
-In the graph below, you can see the essential principles of the Lean Model.
+This system development model includes aspects of the Agile model to reduce software waste and cost.
+In the graph below, you can see the essential principles of the Lean model.

 The first principle is the eliminate waste stage that deals with wasteful features removal.
 Then comes the procedure of complete system optimization and the process of software structuring.
-The next statement of the Lean Model is team empowerment, which can help to avoid rash decision-making during product development.
-The applying of these principles ensures a quick product delivery and excellent project quality.
+The next statement of the Lean model is team empowerment, which can help to avoid rash decision-making during product development.
+The applying of these principles ensures quick product delivery and excellent project quality.